jtomori/vex_tutorial/README.md

 vector col = chv("color");
 matrix3 xform = ch3("xform");

-// you can also reference parameters in external nodes
+// you can also reference parameters from external nodes
 // if there is an expression (Python/hscript) in the parameter,
 // it will be evaluated
 float up = chf("../params_1/move_up");